felixlopz/next-trackity/README.md

 - [x] Change Banner Message Corresponding Page (example doesn't make sense to a have a date filtering on categories, accounts pages)
   - [x] Check for state of the filter input
-- [ ] Keep on the same page of the table when updating data
+- [x] Keep on the same page of the table when updating data
-- [ ] Include Uncategorized to category input
+- [x] Include Uncategorized to category input
 - [ ] BulkDelete from csv importation
 - [ ] Implement Subscription Base Systems
-- [ ] Disable Dates

 - [ ] Look for better error handling with names
 - [ ] Landing Page